 For testing purposes, you can setup a temporary webhook URL using https://webhook.site

-Registering a Callback URL
+Registering a callback URL

 Callbacks can be added onto Runs, Task Queues, REST APIs, and Scheduled Jobs: